Single track roads:

 Where to stay overnight:

-Whilst wild camping is common practice in the Scottish Highlands, the associated facilities that can be found on campsites, such as showers, water filling, and waste emptying, etc will make your holiday more comfortable.
-At peak season we recomend booking campsites in advance.
+The associated facilities that can be found on campsites, such as showers, water filling, and waste emptying, etc will make your holiday more comfortable.
+At peak season we strongly recomend booking campsites in advance.

 Here is a link for campsites: Click here

-If you do choose to spend some time wild camping, you should adhere to the countryside code.
-Consider others when you are parking, dont park in front of somebodies house, or in front a farm access.
-If there are several other motorhomes wild camping in the same place then it is best to find somewhere else as it will look like an unofficial campsite.
-Due to the irrisponsible actions of a minority of wildcampers during the already hightened tensions of the COVID pandemic, some of the locals are uneasy with wildcampers.
-If wildcamping follow these 3 simple clean camping principles:
+If you do choose to spend some time off grid camping (sometimes called wild camping), you should adhere to the countryside code.
+Please consider others when you are parking; do not park in front of somebody's house, in a passing place, or in front of a farm access.
+If there are several other motorhomes camping in the same place then it is best to find somewhere else, as it will look like an unofficial campsite.
+Due to the irresponsible actions of a minority of campers during the already hightened tensions of the COVID pandemic, some of the locals are uneasy with campers who do not use official campsites.
+If you choose to camp off grid, follow these 3 simple clean camping principles:

 - Take nothing but pictures.

 - Leave nothing but footprints.

 Please note: If off grid camping, you should be on a properly made surface.
 Unless on a licensed campsite, the insurance does not cover driving on to grass.